 Generally, coaching qualifications begin at Level 1 and go up to Level 4.

-Many governing body programmes are UKCC-endorsed – meaning that they meet a set of standards agreed by the industry.
+Many governing body programmes are UKCC-endorsed – meaning that they meet an agreed set of standards.
 The UKCC – managed by sports coach UK – is a framework for developing, endorsing and continuously improving sports coach education programmes.
 UKCC-endorsed programmes provide a positive learning experience, focused on helping you coach safely and effectively at different stages of your coaching career.

 There are currently more than 30 sports with UKCC endorsement.
 Each sport's programme varies, depending on the nature of the sport.
 For example, face-to-face ‘classroom’ element of a Level 1 course can take from two to four days to complete, with added time for assessment, putting your learning into practice and gaining experience.The cost and length of courses differs from sport to sport too.

 You can be assured that your UKCC-endorsed qualification is nationally recognised against the government's skills agenda.
-This gives you, the coach, a clear vocational pathway, which increases your opportunities for personal and career development.
+This gives you a clear vocational pathway, which increases your opportunities for personal and career development.